 There are few construction jobs where material handling or stockpiling isn’t involved.
 From hauling rocks and broken concrete to soil, sod, sand, and so much more, a larger or heavier skid steer model will be in your best interest.

-What’s more, material handling applications also require repeated lift-and-place motions, such as what comes with storing heavy pallets in a warehouse.
+Material handling applications also require repeated lift-and-place motions, such as what comes with storing heavy pallets in a warehouse.
 These, too, are best accomplished with heavier models containing vertical lifts.

 6. Loading